'Uganda election feels like a war not an election': human rights lawyer | DW | 13.01.2021

 "The government has closed social media.
 This is unfortunate but it's unavoidable," Museveni said in a national address on Tuesday.

-"The internet is very slow.
-The network is not good at all," Madina, a Kampala resident, told DW.
-"We can't download anything from Facebook.
-We can't download anything.
-So we are in that situation."

-She said the social media blackout would have a big impact because "for us, we use our phones to see what is going on in Uganda or other countries."
+She said the social media blackout would have a big impact because "for us, we use our phones to see what is going on in Uganda or other countries. ...
+They [the authorities] don't want us to know or get what will take place on January 14.
+That is what they are avoiding maybe."

-Many Ugandans fear the election will not be free and fair because the government deployed the army to quell what it says potential post-election violence.

-However, George Okawa, who lives in Kampala, said he had not witnessed any change in accessing the internet.

-"I have not confirmed it.
-They should not close the internet.
-Why are they closing the internet?
-On my side, this vote is going to be free and fair.
-They should leave the internet open," Okawa said.
+Local rights activists are worried about the government's deployment of the army ahead of the elections.
+Authorities say this is necessary to quell any potential violence around the election period.

-Videos circulating on WhatsApp showed scores of armored vehicles with mounted guns patrolling the capital Kampala.
+Videos circulating on WhatsApp earlier in the week showed scores of armored vehicles with mounted guns patrolling the capital.

-"It doesn't feel as though the country is going into an election.
-It feels as though the country is at war," Nicholas Opiyo, a renowned Ugandan human rights lawyer, said.
+"It doesn't feel as though the country is going into an election," said Nicholas Opiyo, a renowned Ugandan human rights lawyer.
+It feels as though the country is at war."

-"When you hear the rhetoric of security officials, we have never seen this before in previous elections.
-Civil society organizations being intimidated or suppressed.
-It feels really like a local war."
-Opiyo described the city as apprehensive, saying that people are scared.
-"Many people I know have sent their families out of the country or to the countryside."
+"When you hear the rhetoric of security officials, we have never seen this before in previous elections — civil society organizations being intimidated or suppressed.
+It feels really like a local war," Opiyo told DW.

-In a letter addressed to the Ugandan government, the Committee to Protect Journalists (CPJ) on Tuesday joined 54 other organizations calling on President Museveni to keep the internet connected during and after the polls scheduled for Thursday, January 14.

-The letter stresses that any disruption to the internet will hinder journalists from effectively reporting.
-At the same time, it infringes on citizens' rights to gain essential information at a critical moment.
+He described the mood in the city as apprehensive, adding that people are scared.

+Rights activists say the social media shutdown is a violation of the right to access to information.

 The letter also expressed concern about a request from Museveni's government to Google asking the tech giant to shut down opposition figures' YouTube channels.